WHO AM I?

 WHAT DO I WRITE?

-I have a novel out through Five Rivers, out of Ontario, called The Mermaid’s Tale, shortlisted for the Kevin Van Rooy Genre Fiction Award (I didn’t win) (I’m still not sure who Kevin Van Rooy was, but was nice to have been considered) the reviews seem to be 90% terrific, 10% horrified, and a lot of people have said a lot of nice things about it.
+I have (had?) a novel out through Five Rivers Publishing, out of Ontario, called The Mermaid’s Tale.
+They’ve recently closed, and the rights are reverting back to me.
+So, I guess I’ll have to figure something out.
+While it was published under Five Rivers it was shortlisted for the Kevin Van Rooy Genre Fiction Award (I didn’t win) (I’m still not sure who Kevin Van Rooy was, but was nice to have been considered) the reviews seem to be 90% terrific, 10% horrified, and a lot of people have said a lot of nice things about it.
 It warms my heart.

 I also have a short novel or novella called The Bear Cavalry: A (Not) True History of the Icelandic Bears.
 It’s a kind of free form thing, written as a Morgan Spurlock documentary.

-There’s a prequel to The Mermaid’s Tale called The Luck, which comes out in August 1, 2020, which should be even more so.
+There’s a prequel to The Mermaid’s Tale called The Luck, which was going to come out through Five Rivers Publishing in August 1, 2020, which should be even more so.
 My publisher calls the series ‘Tales of the Nameless.’

-I have a couple of collections of horror stories – Dawn of Cthulhu is out, followed by Giant Monsters Sing Sad Songs.
-A third volume – There Are No Doors in Dark Places should be out in 2020.
+I have a few of collections of horror stories – Dawn of Cthulhu is out, followed by Giant Monsters Sing Sad Songs.
+A third volume – There Are No Doors in Dark Places.
+There’s also Fall of Atlantis and What Devours Hungers.
 We’ll see how those do.
 I’ve got a lot of stories waiting in line.
+Available as Ebooks, check them out, you’ll like them.

 The Greatest Unauthorized Doctor Stories, Volumes One and Two.
 Did I tell you I loved weird obscure sci fi?
 Well, obviously that makes me a Doctor Who fan, and a while back I discovered fan films.
 Basically, these are unauthorized productions – Star Trek, Star Wars, Doctor Who, Ghostbusters, Superheroes, you name it – made by fans and amateurs.
 Literally, these people are creating their own versions, making films they’ll never make money from, just for the sheer love of doing it.
 I think that’s something to be admired.
 I started watching Doctor Who fan films in particular, and the best ones were absolutely amazing.
 But they were also hard to find, and hard to separate out.
 So I’ve written a couple of books, which are now online.
 I’m actually continuing to research and revise so I’ll probably release a re-mastered trilogy, chock full of crunchy goodness.